What is total hip

 - Expert assessment of your pet to ensure THR is right for them

-- A highly experienced surgeon who has performed hundreds of total hip replacements
+- A highly experienced surgeon who has performed hundreds of total hip replacements and a team that performs this surgery most weeks of the year

 - If we do not think your pet will benefit from surgery then we will happily advise you of this